 Do you know the questions to ask or are you wondering which steps to take next?
-A good realtor will help you ask the questions and make an effort to educate you throughout your process so that you can make informed decisions.
-They are the experts and should be asking you questions to find out as much as possible about you and what you do and don’t know.
+A good realtor will help you ask the questions and educate you throughout your process so that you can make informed decisions.
+They are the experts and should be asking you questions to find out as much as possible about you and what you need to know.
 They also won’t disappear before the ink is dry on your contract.
 You want an agent who appreciates you and your business.

 8. Customer References and Testimonials